Ropes, Cables & Catwalks, OH MY! Things to watch for in your cattle equipment.

 - Piece of plastic that is moving, and

-- Small object on the floor – such as a coffee cup.”
+- Small object on the floor - such as a coffee cup.À

-The list on her website goes into more detail, but as you see, there are a myriad of common operation scenarios that can startle cattle and create unsafe situations when you’re moving or working with cattle in the crushes and races.
+The list on her website goes into more detail, but as you see, there are a myriad of common ranch scenarios that can startle cattle and create unsafe situations when you're moving or working with cattle in the chutes and alleys.
 Flight zones of cattle vary based on their genetics and how they were raised, and further affects behavior.

 Cattle move best from dimly lit to brighter areas.
 Make sure the sunlight or spotlight isn't directly in their eyes as their moving through the handling area though.
 Cattle move better uphill.
 If your handling area isn't on flat ground, place your equipment headed uphill.

 All cattle handling areas should be free from clutter and unnecessary equipment and materials.
-Steel is the best material for manufacturing gates, races and crushes.
-Curved races and covered sides or panels can improve cattle movement.
+Steel is the best material for manufacturing gates, alleys and chutes.
+Curved chutes and covered sides or panels will improve cattle movement.
 Sharp corners on fences and equipment can cause bruising and injury.
 Smooth surfaces and round pipes are ideal.
 Consider padding the bottom of gates with rubber to prevent injury and minimize noise.

 Check all equipment over with a routine safety check before you begin moving cattle.
 All gates and latches should be in proper working order.
 Grease where appropriate, and tighten nuts and bolts.
 Baling wire and cables were not designed to secure cattle and shouldn't be used on gates or headlocks.
 Use latches designed for the weight and pressure of cattle.